wagtail/Willow/docs/guide/open.rst

 Using different image classes for different formats allows Willow to decide which plugin to use for performing operations on the image.
-For example, Willow will always favour Wand for resizing GIF images but will always favour Pillow for resizing JPEG and PNG images.
+For example, Willow will always favor Wand for resizing GIF images but will always favor Pillow for resizing JPEG and PNG images.

 From an existing Pillow object